Jim Furyk: Professional career

 In 2015, at the BMW Championship, Furyk withdrew with a wrist injury.
 This was his first withdrawal since 1995, it also came at the same course he had shot a 59 two years before.
 Furyk qualified for the 2015 Presidents Cup team but could not play due to the same injury and instead became an assistant captain.
 J. B. Holmes replaced him on the team.

-Furyk missed the early part of the 2016 season after under-going wrist surgery.
+Furyk missed the early part of the 2016 season after undergoing wrist surgery.
 This caused him to miss the 2016 Masters Tournament and brought to end a run of 47 consecutive major championship appearances.
 In June 2016, at the 2016 U.S. Open, Furyk finished in a tie for second, three shots behind Dustin Johnson at one under par.
 He shot a four-under round of 66 in the final round to vault up the leaderboard.
 This was the third time during his career Furyk had been runner-up at the U.S. Open.

 On August 7, 2016, Furyk shot a 12-under-par 58 in the final round of the Travelers Championship at TPC at River Highlands in Cromwell, Connecticut, becoming the first player to shoot 58 in a PGA Tour event.
 This also made Furyk the first PGA Tour pro to card two rounds under 60.

 On January 11, 2017, Furyk was named as the United States Ryder Cup captain for 2018.
 At the 2018 Ryder Cup, the U.S. lost to the Europe team by 17½ points to 10½ at Le Golf National in France.
 Following the matches, Furyk was subject to criticism from Masters champion Patrick Reed.
 Reed criticized Furyk's manner of making pairings and, more specifically, his decision to break up the previously successful Reed-Jordan Spieth pairing.

 The 2017–18 season was the first time Furyk was not fully exempt on the PGA Tour, playing the season with only past champion status.
 He started the 2018–19 season out of the 126–150 category.

 On March 17, 2019, Furyk finished second in The Players Championship, one stroke behind Rory McIlroy.
 It was a welcome result for 48-year-old Furyk, who barely qualified for the tournament and who had struggled with injury and poor play in 2017 and 2018.

+On May 2, 2024 it was announced that Furyk and long time caddy Mike "Fluff" Cowan, would split amicably after 25 years.